IvanX8635/post-apocalyptic-adventure/first-route/shot.md

-# You just got shot, they are aproching what will you do.
+# You just got shot

+# They are aproching.

+# You remember that you act dead if there is a bear near you.

+# But it realy hurts.

+# What will you do?

 # [Cry like a baby](shot2.md)